LimeChain/gosemble-research/docs/tasks/2-go-to-wasm.md

 * In the MVP, there are only default linear memories but new memory operators 🦄 may be added after the MVP which can also access non-default memories.
 * WebAssembly/gc proposal most likely won't help [1](https://github.com/WebAssembly/gc/issues/59).
 * there is no WebAssembly specification for exports and runtime behavior around allocation.

+To support an automatic memory management, the [GC proposal](https://github.com/WebAssembly/gc/blob/main/proposals/gc/Overview.md) might be handy.
+But the Wasm runtime supports only WebAssembly MVP currently, also the GC proposal is under development and it is not yet clear if Polkadot will be able to leverage the GC proposal.
+Potential problems include determinism (is there anything in GC that causes ND?
+Can it be tamed efficiently?) and safety (Is it possible for a host to limit the resource consumption reliably and deterministically?).

 ## LLVM vs Binaryen compiler backends